javier-bareno/michaelangelo/README.md

 # michaelangelo
 A Java package to create complex polycrystalline structures.

-The program produces a list of atomic positions, consistent with the crystal strcutures of each grain in the structure.
+Michaelangelo takes a series of bitmaps, and associates each color in the bitmaps to a crystal structure.
+Interprets each bitmap as a slice of a polycristalline volume.
+And produces a list of atomic positions consistent with the crystal strcutures of each grain.
 These positions can then be used to render a 3D view of the structure (e.g., with [POV-Ray](http://www.povray.org)), or perform atomic calculations.

 ![Workflow schematic](Picture1.gif)